-Emergency Management/Business Continuity Plan: The DHS Plan that guides the department's response and identifies emergency roles of divisions and offices within the department.
+Emergency Management/Business Continuity Plan: The DHHS Plan that guides the DHHS response and identifies emergency roles of divisions and offices within DHHS.

 Emergency Support Functions (ESFs): Fifteen integrated FEMA assessment, management, and assistance teams identified in the Federal Response Plan that provide federal support to state emergency operations.
-Also, teams within state offices (that have adopted an organizational structure similar to that outlined in the Federal Response Plan) that provide support to county emergency operations.
+Also, teams within state offices (that have adopted an organizational structure like that outlined in the Federal Response Plan) that provide support to county emergency operations.

-Emergency Operations Center (EOC): The state, department, division, region or local government location that houses ESFs, the Department Emergency Response Team, or the Division's Emergency Management Teams.
+Emergency Operations Center (EOC): The state, department, division, region or local government location that houses ESFs, the DHHS Emergency Response Team, or the Division's Emergency Management Teams.